 The vanity license plate sponsored by the Alabama Farmers Federation or better known as the Ag Tag may be used on any motor vehicle, private passenger automobiles, pickup trucks and pleasure motor vehicles (i.e. recreational vehicles).
 Anyone can register a pickup at the unladen (empty) weight (a pickup truck cannot exceed 12,000 lbs.).
 The \$50 additional fee for an Ag Tag supports programs funded by the Alabama Farmers Agriculture Foundation, an organization responsible for agricultural education, and is tax deductible.
-For more information on purchasing your Ag Tag, please see (Ala.
-Code §40-12-248).
+Ala.
+Code § 40-12-248.